open-power/hostboot/README.md

+** NOTE : This branch is deprecated.
+Use one of the named release branches for up to date code **

 # Hostboot
 Hostboot firmware initializes all processor, bus, and memory within IBM POWER based systems.
 Furthermore, it is responsible for loading the hostboot image